droidecahedron/esb_multi/README.md

 changing channel: The module must be in an idle state to call this function.
 As a PTX, the application must wait for an idle state and as a PRX, the application must stop RX before changing the channel.
 After changing the channel, operation can be resumed.

 Round-trip latency: Realistically you should probably double-ping from the PTX if your response depends on input from the PTX.
-A data packet, then a second exchange to pick up the ACK data from the PRX.
+A data packet, then a second exchange to pick up the ACK data from the PRX. (as a workaround to the fact that you preload ACKs by default)

 > TODO:
 > Clean up, abstract ESB and IO portion to their own files.